wp-plugins/shortnit/readme.txt

 == Frequently Asked Questions ==

-= How do I find a shorter domain name =
+= How do I find a shorter domain name? =

 A great tool to help you come up with a short domain and see what's available is <a href="http://domai.nr">Domai.nr</a>.

-= How do I configure the short domain name =
+= How do I configure the short domain name? =

 The short domain needs to be configured as an alias to your main domain.
 If you're not sure how to configure an alias domain, a guide can be found in the <a href="http://docof.me/shortn-it">help and documentation</a>.